jantic/DeOldify/README.md

 * **ImageNet** – It proved to be a great dataset for training.
 * **BEEFY Graphics card**.
 I'd really like to have more memory than the 11 GB in my GeForce 1080TI (11GB).
 You'll have a tough time with less.
 The Unet and Critic are ridiculously large but honestly I just kept getting better results the bigger I made them.

-**For those wanting to start transforming their own images right away:** To start right away with your own images without training the model yourself, download the weights here:  https://www.dropbox.com/s/7r2wu0af6okv280/colorize_gen_192.h5.
-I'm working on that now.
-Once those are available, you'll be able to refer to them in the visualization notebooks.
-I'd use ColorizationVisualization.ipynb.
+**For those wanting to start transforming their own images right away:** To start right away with your own images without training the model yourself, download the weights here:  https://www.dropbox.com/s/7r2wu0af6okv280/colorize_gen_192.h5 (right click and download from this link).
+Then open the ColorizationVisualization.ipynb in Jupyter Lab.
 Make sure that there's this sort of line in the notebook referencing the weights:

   colorizer_path = Path('/path/to/colorizer_gen_192.h5')